River Birch

 Leaves are alternate, simple, somewhat triangular to egg-shaped, 1½–3½ inches long, 1–2 inches wide; margins densely toothed; upper surface shiny dark green, lower surface whitish, very hairy.

-Bark is distinctive: reddish-brown or grayish, peeling into conspicuous papery strips exposing a light pinkish-tan or cinnamon-brown inner bark; pores elongated.
+Bark is distinctive: reddish-brown or grayish, peeling into conspicuous papery strips exposing a light pinkish-tan or cinnamon-brown inner bark; the pores are elongated.

-Twigs on new growth are very hairy, gradually turning smooth; in the second year, dark red, slender, shiny, dull reddish-brown.
+Twigs on new growth are very hairy, gradually turning smooth; in the second year, they are dark red, slender, shiny, and dull reddish brown.

-Flowering is in April–May, male catkins formed the year before, becoming 1–3½ inches long; female catkins formed from buds of the previous year, about ½ inch long, upright; flowering as the leaves appear; wind-pollinated.
+Flowering is in April–May, male catkins are formed the year before, becoming 1–3½ inches long; female catkins are formed from buds of the previous year, about ½ inch long, upright; flowering occurs as the leaves appear; the catkins are wind-pollinated.

 Size